-Property of relatively small value.
-The term property does not include property of a relatively small value.
-Property transferred will be considered to be of relatively small value if its fair market value is less than 10% of the fair market value of the stock and securities already owned or to be received for services by the transferor.
+Property transferred will not be considered to be of relatively small value if its fair market value is at least 10% of the fair market value of the stock and securities already owned or to be received for services by the transferor.

 Stock received in disproportion to property transferred.
 If a group of transferors exchange property for corporate stock, each transferor does not have to receive stock in proportion to his or her interest in the property transferred.
-However, if a disproportionate transfer takes place, it may be treated as if the stock were first received in proportion and then some of it used to make gifts, pay compensation for services, or satisfy the transferor's obligations.
+If a disproportionate transfer takes place, it will be treated for tax purposes in accordance with its true nature.
+It may be treated as if the stock were first received in proportion and then some of it used to make gifts, pay compensation for services, or satisfy the transferor's obligations.

 Money or other property received.
 If, in an otherwise nontaxable exchange, you also receive money or property other than stock, you may have to recognize gain.
-You recognize gain, if any, only up to the amount of money plus the fair market value of the other property you receive.
+You recognize gain only up to the amount of money plus the fair market value of the other property you receive.
 The rules for figuring the recognized gain in this situation generally follow those for a partially nontaxable exchange discussed in Publication 544 under Like-Kind Exchanges.
 If the property you exchange includes depreciable property, the recognized gain may have to be reported as ordinary income from depreciation.
-No loss to the recipient is recognized.
+No loss is recognized.
 See chapter 3 of Publication 544.